tytydraco/yessleep/out/If_you_ever_encounter_a_longabandoned_mining_town_without_a_single_speck_of_decay_please_just_keep_driving.md

 I couldn’t focus on taking good pictures.

-There was Yasmin and her oral fixation with sunflower seeds, audibly shattering the shells with her teeth, sometimes spitting a red-tinged glob of spit into a napkin if one of the shards jabbed her gums and drew blood.
+There was Yasmin and her oral fixation with sunflower seeds, audibly shattering the shells between her teeth, sometimes spitting a red-tinged glob of spit into a napkin if one of the shards jabbed her gums and drew blood.
 When she finished a bag, she always had another.
 Theo often joked that if we were to get lost, rescuers could just follow the trail of blood, spit, and empty plastic bags to our exact location.

 Not to say he was any better.